-Plymstock Leasehold Conveyancing - Examples of Questions you should ask Prior to Purchasing
+Plymstock Conveyancing for Leasehold Flats - A selection of Questions you should ask Prior to Purchasing

 Where a Plymstock lease has fewer than 80 years it will impact the marketability of the flat.
 It is worth checking with your lender that they are willing to lend given the lease term.
 A short lease means that you will most likely have to extend the lease sooner rather than later and it is worth discovering what this would cost.
 For most Plymstocklease extensions you will be required to have been the owner of the residence for two years before you are legally able to extend the lease.
 Are any of leasehold owners in arrears of their service charge payments?